Oreoluwa-Se/MultiAgent-SAC-Tennis/Report.md

 <img src="./results/videos/final.gif">
 </p>

-When evaluated on the Fully trained agent, we achieved a score of 2.38
+When evaluated on the Fully trained agent, we achieved a score of 2.38 with a standard deviation of 0.76

 ### Credit
 Most of the code structure for SAC followed this projects [here](https://github.com/mimoralea/gdrl/blob/master/notebooks/chapter_12/chapter-12.ipynb)